runkit7/Timecop-PHP/README.md

 You can override built-in functions in cases where it's not possible to replace parts of code using PHP's built-in functions like time() or date() with Timecop wrappers.
-To do so `runkit` pecl extension must be installed and working.
+To do so `runkit` pecl extension (or runkit7/runkit7 fork) must be installed and working.
 See installation section for more details.

 ## Usage
     // override internal PHP functions